 Ms. Bilek appealed this decision to the Ontario Court of Appeal.
 Ms. Bilek argued both that the trial judge erred in finding that equalization would be unconscionable and, in the alternative, that she erred in awarding only 10% of the full equalization amount.
 If full equalization was unconscionable, then Ms. Bilek argued that she should receive 87% because they cohabitated for 52 months out of 60 months (with 60 months being a full 5 years).
 Ms. Bilek was arguing for a pro-rated mathematical formula to be applied.

 The Ontario Court of Appeal declined to interfere with the trial judge’s finding of unconscionability and her apportionment of 10% of the equalization payment.
 The Court of Appeal held that the Family Law Act and the case law did not require the application of a strict mathematical formula.

 As noted by the Ontario Court of Appeal in the earlier case of Gomez v McHale, if a court finds that an equal division of net family property would be unconscionable, it will fix a fair amount, just and equitable, considering all the evidence.
 This only requires a pro-rated equalization payment if it would be fair, just, and equitable.
 Some cases have used this formulaic approach, such as the case of Kruschenke v Kruschenke, where the court awarded the wife 80% of full equalization after a 4-year marriage.

-Contact the Family Law Lawyers at Howie Johnson Barristers & Solicitors in Windsor for Assistance with Property Claims
+Contact the Family Law Lawyers at Johnson Miller Family Lawyers in Windsor for Assistance with Property Claims

-The experienced family lawyers at Howie Johnson Barristers & Solicitors frequently advise clients on various issues raised in separation or divorce, including asset division and matrimonial property claims.
+The experienced family lawyers at Johnson Miller Family Lawyers frequently advise clients on various issues raised in separation or divorce, including asset division and matrimonial property claims.
 If you have concerns about equalization or asset division, contact us online or call us at 519-973-1500.